Irma is "bigger, faster" than Hurricane Andrew, Gov. Scott Warns

 By Wednesday, the only major airport announcing a suspension in operations was Key West International Airport.
 Two others, Miami International and Fort Lauderdale-Hollywood International, both posted on Twitter that while they were monitoring Irma, operations had not been affected.

-On Tuesday, Scott activated 100 members of the Florida Air and Army National Guard to assist the state with logistics and planning as Irma loomed off the state’s eastern coast.
+Scott said 1,000 members of the Florida National Guard have been activated to assist with preparation, and by Friday the remaining 6,000 members would be reporting for duty.

-He said on Wednesday that he had activated another 900 members throughout the state, and by Friday the remaining 6,000 members would be reporting for duty.
+Thirteen helicopters and more than 1,000 high-water vehicles are on standby, and with resources from other states 30,000 troops, 4,000 trucks and 100 helicopters and air evacuation crews are ready to support Florida, Scott said.

 Scott said President Donald Trump had approved a pre-landfall emergency declaration for Florida in order to free up federal funding for the state as necessary.